 Suicide is generally a deeply personal choice resulting from a number of problems in the victim’s life, but what happens when one person pushes someone who might not have otherwise killed themselves into the act?
 That’s precisely the question up for debate in the involuntary manslaughter case against Michelle Carter.
-The case has some serious legal ramifications according to juvenile lawyers in San Diego.
+The case has some serious legal ramifications that criminal lawyers across the nation are concerned about.

 While no one doubts that Carter’s boyfriend, Conrad Roy III, killed himself, what is up for debate is the teen girl’s role in the death.
-San Diego juvenile defense attorneys point out that manslaughter charges are usually reserved for accidents or negligence that ignore the possible risk to other person’s lives and eventually result in death (like the restaurateur charged with manslaughter for cutting corners that led to a deadly allergic reaction), but Carter, who is being charged as a minor since she was 17 at the time of the crime) has been accused with pushing Roy to kill himself via text message while she was over 30 miles away.
+Manslaughter charges are usually reserved for accidents or negligence that ignore the possible risk to other person’s lives and eventually result in death (like the restaurateur charged with manslaughter for cutting corners that led to a deadly allergic reaction), but Carter, who is being charged as a minor since she was 17 at the time of the crime) has been accused with pushing Roy to kill himself via text message while she was over 30 miles away.
 Her actions weren’t accidental or negligent, but she certainly wasn’t directly involved with the suicide either.

 Carter even confessed her guilt to a friend via text, writing “his death was my fault.
 Like, honestly I could have stopped it.
 I was the one on the phone with him and he got out of the car because he was working and he got scared and I (expletive) told him to get back in … If they read my messages I’m done.
 His family will hate me and I could go to jail.”
 At very least, the text proves the girl knew what she was doing was legally questionable and that she holds herself responsible.

 Did She Cause his Suicide?
 And What About Free Speech?